chimbori/butterfly/README.md

 But now,
 - You’ve got to learn a whole new tool.
-- That tool exposes a certain amount of design expressiveness, but nowhere near what the Web platform offers.
+- That tool exposes a certain amount of design expressiveness, but nowhere near what the Web platform offers natively.
 - Anytime you need to change the preview image, you have to visit a completely separate website.
 - Anytime your own webpage changes, you have to remember to update the templates to match the theme.
 - There’s no way to share themes between your website & these third-party tools: colors, gradients, logos must be copy/pasted manually.
 - You have to rely on these companies being around long enough, and not disappearing completely after running out of money or being bought over by a VC.
-- And you have to pay.
+- And you have to pay, based on volume.

 Butterfly is none of those things.
-All you need is the ability to write some HTML/CSS (no JavaScript!) to design your preview image.
+All you need is the ability to write some HTML/CSS (no JavaScript necessary!) to design your preview image.
 And it’s free in perpetuity.

 # TODO